hero background image

 Best CRM software for the manufacturing industry

-Manufacturing companies requiring a new CRM system can build custom software to access a fully personalized set of features or select an off-the-shelf, typically SaaS solution to speed up implementation and reduce upfront investments.
-Here’s thea selection of the most popular CRM platforms featuring manufacturing-oriented capabilities and boasting a strong market presence and high user satisfaction according to the G2 Grid.
+Manufacturing companies requiring a new CRM system can build a custom CRM solution or select one of the off-the-shelf platforms, typically SaaS solutions available on the market.
+Here are some of the best CRM platforms in terms of market presence and user satisfaction according to the G2 Grid.

 As the most popular CRM software provider on the market, Salesforce delivers the broadest set of manufacturing-oriented capabilities for customer relationship management.
 Its Customer 360 suite includes Manufacturing Cloud, a CRM solution that extends the platform’s generic functionality for sales and customer service with industry-specific capabilities.
 While Manufacturing Cloud doesn’t provide marketing-oriented features, Salesforce adopters can additionally adopt Marketing Cloud, one of the core products of the platform.